CEDL2017/homework1/results/index.md

 ## Implementation
 1. One: The first type of implementation is using hand and head images separately for classification.
-In this step, I focus on analysis the different affect on accuracy of useing different models and different data augmentation skills to extract features and the accuracy results of classification problems.<p>
+In this step, I focus on analysis the different effect on accuracy of using different models and different data augmentation skills to extract features and the accuracy results of classification problems.<p>
 [`ResNet-152_FE_batch256.py`](https://github.com/guan-yuan/homework1/blob/master/ResNet-152_FE_batch256.py)<p>
 [`ResNet-152_FE_batch256_crop232.py`](https://github.com/guan-yuan/homework1/blob/master/ResNet-152_FE_batch256_crop232.py)<p>
 [`ResNet-152_FE_batch256_crop224.py`](https://github.com/guan-yuan/homework1/blob/master/ResNet-152_FE_batch256_crop224.py)<p>

 2. Two: The second type of implementation is using hand and head images jointly for classification.
 As the paper does, the method (two streams) can help to cover the shortages of only using hand or head images separately.
-In this step, I focus on analysis the different affect on accuracy of useing different models for the two streams classification method.<p>
+In this step, I focus on analysis the different effect on accuracy of using different models for the two streams classification method.<p>
 [`Two_stream_InceptionResNetV2_FE_batch64_dropout03.py`](https://github.com/guan-yuan/homework1/blob/master/Two_stream_InceptionResNetV2_FE_batch64_dropout03.py)<p>
 [`Two_stream_ResNet-152_FE_batch64_dropout03.py`](https://github.com/guan-yuan/homework1/blob/master/Two_stream_ResNet-152_FE_batch64_dropout03.py)<p>

-3. Three: By the further consideration that different architecture of CNN models have different abilities and performces on extract the head and hand images.
-In order to combine the capacity of different models, I use the double two streams method to extract the head and hand images via the two different models and then concat those features for classification.
-In this experement, the method has remarkable promotion on the final top 1 accuracy.<p>
+3. Three: By the further consideration that different architecture of CNN models have different abilities and performances on extract the head and hand images.
+In order to combine the capacity of different models, I use the **double two streams** method to extract the head and hand images via the two different models and then connect those features for classification.
+In this experiment, the method has a remarkable promotion on the final top 1 accuracy.<p>
 [`Two_stream_ResNet-152_with_InceptionResNetV2_FE_batch32_dropout03.py`](https://github.com/guan-yuan/homework1/blob/master/Two_stream_ResNet-152_with_InceptionResNetV2_FE_batch32_dropout03.py)<p>
 [`Two_stream_ResNet-152_with_InceptionResNetV2_FE_batch32_dropout01.py`](https://github.com/guan-yuan/homework1/blob/master/Two_stream_ResNet-152_with_InceptionResNetV2_FE_batch32_dropout01.py)<p>
 <div align=left>